RichardDooling/Entertainment_Law/Defamation_Privacy/Defamation_Privacy.md

 detained at the Ministry of Defense in the office of Chilean General Lutz, after he was arrested.
-According to the friend, an American official was present in the office when the decision was made that the prisoner "must \`disappear'" because "he knew too much."
+According to the friend, an American official was present in the office when the decision was made that the prisoner "must 'disappear'" because "he knew too much."
 Paris could not identify the American official but noted that, "The ministry is full of them.
 Their Milgroup office is just down the hall from the General."